w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 If a [non-web document](#document) type and its available [user agents](#user-agent) do not support reflow, it may not be possible for a document of that type to satisfy this success criterion.</div>
 <div class="note wcag2ict documents">

-As written, this success criterion can only be met by non-web documents where the underlying user agent or platform can present content at a width equivalent to 320 CSS pixels for vertical scrolling content and a height equivalent to 256 CSS pixels for horizontal scrolling content.
+As written, this success criterion can only be met by non-web documents where the underlying user agent or platform software can present content at a width equivalent to 320 CSS pixels for vertical scrolling content and a height equivalent to 256 CSS pixels for horizontal scrolling content.

 When the underlying user agent or platform does not support these dimensions for scrolling, reflow is encouraged as this capability is important to people with low vision.
 As a reasonable benchmark, evaluate at the nearest size to what the Reflow success criterion specifies.</div>